flrogerw/poc-entitlements/README.md

 http://localhost:5174
 ~~~

-Down the road version of the Admin Panel with all the bells and whistles enabled.
+Admin Panel with all the bells and whistles enabled.

 ~~~
 http://localhost:5173